prometheus-community/ipmi_exporter/README.md

 ### Scrape meta data

-There are two metrics providing data about the scrape itself:
+These metrics provide data about the scrape itself:

- - `ipmi_up` is `1` if all data could successfully be retrieved from the remote host, `0` otherwise
+ - `ipmi_up{collector="<NAME>"}` is `1` if the data for this collector could successfully be retrieved from the remote host, `0` otherwise.
+The following collectors are available:
+   - `ipmi`: collects IPMI sensor data.
+If it fails, sensor metrics (see below) will not be available
+   - `dcmi`: collects DCMI data, currently only power consumption.
+If it fails, power consumption metrics (see below) will not be available
+   - `bmc`: collects BMC details.
+If if fails, BMC info metrics (see below) will not be available
  - `ipmi_scrape_duration_seconds` is the amount of time it took to retrieve the data